-Yet using generalised mental health support approaches ignores the specific needs of men with prostate cancer.
-Which is why an easy to implement yet powerful tool was developed out of decades of world leading psych-oncology research and practice in prostate cancer by Professor Suzanne Chambers AO and colleagues — the Facing the Tiger Psychological Care Approach.
-It can be quickly implemented within a medical setting without the need for extra staff and emphasises the use of the Australian-developed Psychosocial Care Model for Men with Prostate Cancer and the Prostate Cancer Survivorship Essentials Framework.
+The Facing the Tiger Psychological Care Approach is an easy-to-implement yet powerful tool developed out of decades of world-leading psycho-oncology research and practice by Professor Suzanne Chambers AO and colleagues.
+It can be easily implemented within a medical setting without the need for extra staff and emphasises the use of the Australian-developed Psychosocial Care Model for Men with Prostate Cancer and the Prostate Cancer Survivorship Essentials Framework.

 Here’s how it works.